Aclonifen: Mechanism of action

 The detailed mechanism of action for nitro diphenyl ether herbicides such as acifluorfen was unknown at the time they were invented.
 The effects visible on whole plants are chlorosis and desiccation: in 1983 several hypotheses were advanced regarding the molecular-level interactions which might explain these symptoms.
 By 1992, it was becoming clear that most compounds of this class inhibit the enzyme protoporphyrinogen oxidase (PPO), which leads to an accumulation of protoporphyrin IX in the plant cells.
 This is a potent photosensitizer which activates oxygen, leading to lipid peroxidation.
 Both light and oxygen are required for this process to kill the plant.

 Aclonifen was shown to be an inhibitor of PPO but in addition had effects on carotenoid synthesis, by inhibition of phytoene desaturase at similar concentrations in vitro.
 This led to the conclusion that it expressed a dual mode of action.
 In 2020, further research revealed that it is likely to have a completely different and novel mode of action, targeting solanesyl diphosphate synthase.
-This has led to its being classified in its own group for the purposes of resistance management.
+This has led to its being classified in its own group (HRAC classification Group 32) for the purposes of resistance management.